 Note: Adding new users in Salesforce will automatically add the user to your Talkdesk account, however, the opposite is not true.
-Please make sure to always add new users who will be using Salesforce directly in Salesforce, and not in the Talkdesk main web application, to avoid Callbar errors.
+Please make sure to always add new users who will be using Salesforce directly in Salesforce, and not in the Talkdesk main web application.

 Next, you can configure Sentiment or do this later.

-Note: To be properly fetched and hyperlinked for use with Talkdesk Click-to-Call, phone numbers in Salesforce must be specified either in international, national formatting or in standard E.164 format: the plus sign (+), country code, area code, and number.
-If providing a number in local national format, you should also specify the country as an optional parameter.
-If no country is provided, this will default to US.
+Note: To be properly fetched and hyperlinked for use with Talkdesk Click-to-Call, phone numbers in Salesforce must be specified either in international, national formatting, or in the standard E.164 format, i.e., the plus sign (+), country code, area code, and number.
+If you need to provide a number in local national format, you should also specify the country as an optional parameter.